tanmay-1211/S_85_Ecommerce/README.md

-Milestone 11: Dynamic Product Display 🚀
+## Milestone 13: Product Update Feature 🚀

-✅ Fetching Product Data
+## ✅ Overview
+Implemented the ability to update product details using the product ID.
+Users can modify product name, price, and image.

+## ✅ Key Features
+Edit Product Details: Users can update product information.
+Update by Product ID: Changes are applied based on the product’s unique identifier.
+Real-Time Data Fetching: Updated details are reflected instantly.
+## ✅ Implementation
-Created an endpoint to retrieve all stored products from MongoDB.
+Created a PUT API endpoint to update product details in MongoDB.
-Implemented API call logic in the frontend to fetch data dynamically.
-✅ Displaying Products
-Passed fetched product data to the Product Card component.
-Rendered product information dynamically on the homepage.
+Designed an edit form in the frontend with pre-filled data.
+Ensured dynamic updates by fetching the latest product data.